 This place was surrounded by lush gardens, ponds and fountains.
 Here was the famous “clepsydra” built by Azarquiel, a water clock that marked the hours according to the phases of the moon and lasted until the reign of Alfonso VII, who dismantled it to study its operation and create others… But what really interests us, in addition to the monument, are the beautiful legends it houses.
 One of the best known refers to Alfonso VI, king who reconquered the city of Toledo:

-The Palace of Galiana and Alfonso VIAlfonso VI, fleeing from his brother and his prison in the monastery of Sahagún disguised as a monk, took refuge in Toledo with the Muslim king Al-Mamum, who kindly welcomed him and offered him for his temporary residence the palace of Galiana, on the outskirts of the city.
+Alfonso VI, fleeing from his brother and his prison in the monastery of Sahagún disguised as a monk, took refuge in Toledo with the Muslim king Al-Mamum, who kindly welcomed him and offered him for his temporary residence the palace of Galiana, on the outskirts of the city.
 In exchange, and as an agreement between the two kings, it was decided that Al-Mamun would treat the Christian king and his knights correctly, feed them and provide security, and Alfonso would respect the city, be loyal to the king and would not leave the limits of the city without his licence, in addition to helping him in any need.

 Insurance that you are also interested: Where to eat cheap in Toledo.
 (Updated)